If you use the planned payroll calculation chart, the Payroll > Payroll Charts section is available in Administration mode. To get started:

 Payroll calculation module setup #

-The payroll calculation module allows you to configure both simple and complex payroll schemes.
-You can use one scheme for all employees or create different ones depending on position, revenue, tasks performed, and other factors.
+The payroll calculation module allows you to configure both simple and complex payroll charts.
+You can use one chart for all team members or create different ones depending on position, revenue, tasks performed, and other factors.

 What you can configure #